IgorKIX/javaScript30DaysChallenge/README.md

 17. This task was to sort the list alphabetically, omitting "the", "a", "an" at the beginning of the music bands names. <a href="https://igorkix.github.io/javaScript30DaysChallenge/17 Sorted array of music bands/index.html">Click here!</a>
 18. In this exercise there is an example of a simple method is shown to sum the time given as a string <a href="https://igorkix.github.io/javaScript30DaysChallenge/18 Time counting/index.html">Click here!</a>
 19. This exercise shows the implementation of a fairly complex app that allows live previews of the connected webcam.
 In addition, it is possible to take screenshots and apply effects to the video.
 To run the application, you must have nodejs and npm installed.***
-20. This task shows how to use the ability to transcribe speech into a letters. (unfortunately I have to spend more time to make this code work correctly)
+20. This task shows how to use the ability to transcribe speech into a letters. (unfortunately I have to spend more time to make this code work correctly). ***
+21. A simple application showing the speed of movement and the geographical direction of the march.
+Unfortunately, I could not test its operation :disappointed: ***

 *I didn't add the click me button here because so far I'm not sure how to attach audio and video files so that they can be played <br />